Hiroki-Maeda/ninwavelets/README.md

 # NinWavelets
-This is a python package to generate 'Generalized Morse Wavelets'(GMW).
+This is a python package for wavelet transform.
+Generalized Morse(GMW), Morlet and so on.
-And perform CWT based on GMW.
+It can also perform CWT based on GMW.

 # Why NinWavelets?
 - Use wavelets which is originally Frourier transformed
     + Generalized Morse Wavelets, and so on.
-- Skipping FFT when perform CWT
+- Skipping one FFT when performing CWT.
-- Scalable
+- Scalable(?)

 # Install